nadult/FreeFT/readme.txt

 1. Introduction
-FreeFT is an open source isometric RPG engine, inspired by Fallout Tactics, a tactical combat game from 2001 created by MicroForte.
+FreeFT is an isometric game engine, inspired by Fallout Tactics, a tactical combat game from 2001 created by MicroForte.

 2. Building